-In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842) and has since issued additional ASUs to further clarify or add options to the issued guidance.
-This standard will change the way all leases of one year or more are treated.
-Under this guidance, lessees will be required to capitalize virtually all leases on the balance sheet as a right-of-use asset and recognize an associated lease liability.
+In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842).
+The guidance in ASU 2016-02 and subsequently issued amendments requires lessees to capitalize virtually all leases with terms of more than twelve months on the balance sheet as a right-of-use asset and recognize an associated lease liability.
 The right-of-use asset represents the lessee's right to use, or control the use of, a specified asset for the specified lease term.
 The lease liability represents the lessee's obligation to make lease payments arising from the lease, measured on a discounted basis.
 Based on certain characteristics, leases are classified as financing or operating leases and their classification impacts the recognition of expense in the income statement.
-Entities are required to use a modified retrospective approach for leases that exist or are entered into after the beginning of the earliest comparative period in the financial statements, but have the option to apply this guidance to leases at the beginning of the period in which ASU 2016-02 is adopted instead.
-The Company continues to assess the method of adoption.
-ASU 2016-02 is effective for public companies for annual reporting periods beginning after December 15, 2018, including interim reporting periods.
+Entities are allowed to apply the modified retrospective approach (1) retrospectively to each comparative period presented or (2) retrospectively at the beginning of the period of adoption through a cumulative-effect adjustment.
+ASU 2016-02 is effective for public companies for interim and annual reporting periods beginning after December 15, 2018.
 Early adoption is permitted.